Child Poverty Heavily Concentrated in Rural Mississippi, Even More So Than Before the Great Recession

 USDA Economic Research Service

-American Indians, Alaska Natives, and Native Hawaiians · Children and youth · County-by-county data · Delta Region · Poverty · Rural-urban differences · The South · Mississippi
+American Indian or Alaska Native · Children and youth · County-by-county data · Delta Region · Poverty · Rural-urban differences · The South · Mississippi